-John Carlos is an athlete from Harlem.
-He is the co-founder of the Olympic Project for Human Rights, whose focus was to protest against racial segregation and racism in sports.
-At the 1968 Olympic Games, Carlos and fellow athlete Tommie Smith raised their fists in silent protest, which resulted in their suspension from the Olympic team.
-The famous photograph of the moment, however, brought widespread attention to these issues.
+John Carlos is the co-founder of the Olympic Project for Human Rights, whose focus was to protest against racial segregation in sports.
+At the 1968 Olympic Games, Carlos and fellow athlete Tommie Smith raised their fists in silent protest, of racism and economic depression in America, which resulted in their suspension from the Olympic team.
+The famous photograph of the moment brought widespread attention to these issues.
 Carlos went on to excel at track and field and play with the NFL.
 He later became a counselor at Palm Springs High School.

 Howard Bryant (moderator) is a senior writer for ESPN.com and ESPN The Magazine and appears regularly on ESPN programming.
 He has been the sports correspondent for NPR's Weekend Edition Saturday since 2006.
 A two-time winner of the Casey Award for Best Baseball Book of the Year from Spitball Magazine, Bryant’s books include Juicing the Game: Drugs, Power the Fight for the Soul of Major League Baseball, Shut Out: A Story of Race and Baseball in Boston, and, most recently, The Heritage: Black Athletes, a Divided America, and the Politics of Patriotism.

 $20 for Adults | $15 for Students, Seniors, and Educators (with ID) | $10 for Museum Members

 In the Dugout with Jackie Robinson will remain open from 6:00 pm to 6:30 pm as well as after the program, from 7:45 pm to 8:30 pm.

 Members: To receive your discount, click on the "Buy Tickets" button above, then sign in to your account on the ticketing page.